 Jamie Chung, T.J.
 Miller, Maya Rudolph, Daniel Henney, Damon Wayans Jr., Genesis Rodriguez, James Cromwell and Alan Tudyk also lend their voices to the 3D movie.

 Big Hero 6 is directed by Don Hall (Winnie the Pooh) and Chris Williams (Bolt), and produced by Roy Conli (Tangled).

-At the specialty box office, Focus Features' awards contender The Theory of Everything, starring Eddie Redmayne as a young Stephen Hawking, performed nicely in its New York and Los Angeles launch, grossing $207,000 from five theaters for a location average of $41,000, one of the best of the year.
+At the specialty box office, Focus Features’ awards contender The Theory of Everything, starring Eddie Redmayne as a young Stephen Hawking, is performing nicely in its limited launch and could finish the weekend with a theater average of $40,000 or better.
+It’s playing in five theaters in New York and Los Angeles.